mkornblum/de271-fa13/source/syllabus/index.markdown

 _Homework:_
 1. CSS Practice Worksheet - Typography and Color
-2. Suggestd Reading: Chapter 11, "CSS Intro" and Chapter 13, "Headings and Paragraphs"" in "Interact With Web Standards".
+2. Suggested Reading: Chapter 11, "CSS Intro" and Chapter 13, "Headings and Paragraphs"" in "Interact With Web Standards".

 **Thurs 9/12**